 DIY or Done for You

-Over the last couple years I have been using BookShark and they have the planning done for me right done to each day of the week.
-But that is only for a few of our subjects, for the rest I still have to figure out what we are doing and when.
+Over the last couple of years, I have been using BookShark and they have the planning done for me right to each day of the week.
+But that is only for a few of our subjects, for the rest, I still have to figure out what we are doing and when.

-At the beginning of each month I sit down and plan, in pencil, for that month.
-Some of things that I am looking at and doing are:
+At the beginning of each month, I sit down and plan, in pencil, for that month.
+Some of the things that I am looking at and doing are:

 - seeing if we are staying on track – how many lessons are completed compared to how many need to be completed still

 - plan any science experiments we want to do